 2. Build compassion deliberately

 Short-term compassion training has been shown to increase prosocial behavior toward strangers.
-You do not need months of meditation retreats.
-Even brief, consistent practice makes a difference.
+The research does not require an extreme practice schedule; it points toward brief, consistent repetition.

-Try this: spend five minutes each day practicing loving-kindness meditation, focusing on extending genuine warmth to people you do not know personally.
+One option is to spend five minutes each day practicing loving-kindness meditation, focusing on extending goodwill to people you do not know personally.
 Apps like Insight Timer have free guided sessions.
-The goal is not to feel a specific emotion on command, but to repeatedly activate the empathy circuits that porn suppressed.
+The point is repeated exposure to a different mental habit: deliberately considering another person's experience instead of treating them as an image to evaluate.

 3. Interrupt the automatic scan